rifandani/vscode-ecosystem/README.md

 ## Snippets

 Javascript/Typescript and React snippets.
-Support fo Vue and Svelte coming soon.
+Support for Vue and Svelte coming soon.

 Check for all the supported snippets [here](./src/snippets/react.json)